nordic16/cmus-cheat-sheet/README.md

 6. To seek 1 minute, press `.`/`,`.
 6. Volume can be increased/decreased by 10 by pressing `+`/`-`.

-Turns out CLI applications aren't as hard as you may've thought, right?
+Turns out CLI applications aren't as hard as you may have thought, right?

 # Managing the queue.
 ### Automatically